 Even though I had temporarily retired from competing in the sport of powerlifting and started playing semi-pro football, I was still training with the barbell and now the kettlebell.
 Putting into practice what I learned at the kettlebell cert with my barbell training made me a better football player, in both performance and injury prevention.

 Prior to learning the swing, the kettlebell deadlift is taught at the cert.
 By teaching the deadlift, students not only learn to deadlift properly, but to go through their “checklist” prior to the weight coming off the ground.
 This is important and very useful because it teaches the student to be mindful with their training practice.
 It may take you 10 seconds prior to each repetition of the kettlebell deadlift before the weight comes off the ground.
-As you become more accustomed to performing the kettlebell deadlift, you are going through this checklist becomes faster and faster.
+As you become more accustomed to performing the kettlebell deadlift, your ability to go through this checklist becomes faster and faster.
 This helps with the set-up for the barbell deadlift, but also the set up with the barbell lifts in general.

 The use of the hip hinge taught during the swing is imperative to the SFL student’s knowledge base.
 Understanding this key point will not only improve one’s deadlift progress, but it will save their back from injury.

 Proper spinal alignment is another point that I, as a chiropractic physician, cannot emphasize enough while performing the initial setup for the kettlebell deadlift/Swing.
 Using a cannonball with a handle is a lot less intimidating than a seven-foot-long piece of steel to learn this aspect.
 If the student has movement issues with the kettlebell, it is a lot easier to correct it than with a barbell.